Nursing and Midwifery Council: English language test

+As at 2021 the basic requirement was the UKVI Academics ILETS 7.0 for reading, listening, and speaking and 6.5 for writing or UKVI general ILETS 4.0 & OET Grade B.

 The process of registering nurses from abroad includes an English language test which has been criticised as too difficult.
 According to Sir Andrew Foster, “There are thousands of nurses, who came to the UK in the early 2000s and after, who had qualified as nurses in India but can’t get registration here because they have not passed the language test.”
 Peter Mount, former chair of Manchester University NHS Foundation Trust said the language requirements were to ensure patient safety, although when questioned but NMC have no evidence of fitness to practise cases being brought against overseas nurses related to language weakness.
 "I am aware of nurses who have taken these language tests over 10 times and have been living and working in care and health settings in [the] UK for over 10 years.-- The test is said to be discriminatory because it demands an academic standard of reading and writing that many native English speakers could not meet.
 This means at least 3,000 qualified nurses from India who are already in the UK are not on the register, and so are paid less for similar work.
 British applicants generally are only required to have Grade C GCSE.
 In September 2022, after a consultation exercise, the Council agreed to changes which were intended to slightly relax the testing procedures.